jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/lsa_selector/examples.rst

    python examples/lsa_selector/designer_example.py

-This is the the same example as `Basic example`_, but integrating with Qt Designer widget, instead of the programmatically created one.
+This is the same example as `Basic example`_, but integrating with Qt Designer widget, instead of the programmatically created one.
 For the sake of example, we are using custom model that does not require connection to LSA servers.